 Strong National Museum of Play

 At the Strong National Museum of Play, Adams led the development of the world’s most comprehensive collection of historical artifacts and documents related to the critical role of play in learning and human development.
 As part of that process, he acquired the National Toy Hall of Fame, founded the International Center for the History of Electronic Games, and launched the World Video Game Hall of Fame.
 He also established the American Journal of Play and received national recognition for innovative museum leadership.
-He has served on numerous local, state, and national boards and committees related to museums, historic preservation, tourism, economic development, and social services.
+He served on numerous local, state, and national boards and committees related to museums, historic preservation, tourism, economic development, and social services.

 American Journal of Play